Doyle Settlement: Settlement

 The Doyle Settlement is "the site of one of the earliest, non-mining communities established in Colorado."
 Structures began to be built on the site in the late 1850s and are thought to have been built through the early 1860s.
 The only standing building is the schoolhouse.
 There is some evidence of the previous buildings, such as a few remaining foundations and ruins.

 Fort

 An adobe fort was built by the Huerfano River.
 At the time of its construction, it was the only residence for many miles.
 There were probably no more than a couple of dozen people living at the settlement.

 Residential buildings

 Doyle's house, Casa Blanca or White House, was built about 1862 and is considered the most important of the settlement's structures.
 It is a large white frame house, like the kind of house he would have seen from his home state.

-There were also two rows of houses with jackal or adobe architecture.
+There were also two rows of houses with jacal or adobe architecture.
 Running on a north-south axis, the houses faced each other.
 The western row were used as granaries and storehouses.
 The eastern group was used for living and cooking.